Lifting of vector-valued automorphic forms: Vector-valued automorphic forms

-Now, to introduce vector-valued automorphic forms, we first discuss the representations of the Fuchsian group $\rG$ (or of $\rG'$).
+\item We say that $\X(\tau)$ has \emph{moderate growth at $\infty$} when there exists $c \in \R$ and $Y>0$ such that $\|\X(\tau)\|< \exp(c y)$ when $y>Y$, where $y=\mr{Im}\tau.$ \item we say that $\X(\tau)$ has \emph{moderate growth at $\cu \in \R$} with respect to $k\in \mathbb Z$ when $\X|_kA_\cu$ has moderate growth at $\infty$. \end{itemize} \end{defn} Furthermore, we shall refer to the composition of $X(\tau)$ with the projection map to each coordinate of $\mathbb{C}^m$, as the components of $\X(\tau)$.
+To introduce vector-valued automorphic forms, we first discuss the representations of $\rG$.
 For us, these representations are divided into two types.
-Namely, admissible, and logarithmic (non-admissible) ones.
-Let us describe them in the following form. \begin{defn} \rm Let $\rho:\rG'\to \mr{GL}_m(\C)$ be a representation such that $\rho(\gamma)$ is equipped with only unitary eigenvalues, for every parabolic element $\gamma \in\rG.$ We say that $\rho$ is an {\it admissible representation } of $\rG$ if $\rho(\gamma)$ is diagonalizable for every parabolic element $\gamma\in \rG'$.
-Otherwise, we say that $\rho$ is a \emph{logarithmic representation.} \end{defn} Any parabolic element in $\rG$ is power of $t_{\cu},$ for some cusp $\cu\in \Cu_{\rG}.$ Therefore, we are really talking about diagonalizability and the unitary condition, at the finitely many parabolic elements.
-We shall now separately treat the vector-valued meromorphic functions associated to them.
+Namely, admissible and logarithmic (non-admissible) ones.
+Let us describe them in the following form. \begin{defn} \rm Consider a representation $\rho:\rG \to \mathrm{GL}_m(\mathbb{C})$ such that for every parabolic element $\gamma \in \rG$, the eigenvalues of $\rho(\gamma)$ are all unitary.
+We say that $\rho$ is an {\it admissible representation} of $\rG$ if $\rho(\gamma)$ is diagonalizable for every parabolic element $\gamma\in \rG $.
+Otherwise, we say that $\rho$ is a \emph{logarithmic representation.} \end{defn} Any parabolic element in $\bar{\rG}$ is power of $\overline{t_{\cu}}$, for some cusp $\cu\in \Cu_{\rG}.$ In particular, any parabolic element in $\rG$ is power of $\pm t_{\cu}$.
+Note that $\rho(-I)$ is always diagonalizable.
+Therefore, we are really talking about diagonalizability and the unitary condition at the finitely many parabolic elements $\{t_{\cu}\}_{\cu\in \Cu_{\rG}}$.
+We shall now separately treat the vector-valued meromorphic functions associated with them.